- Last Updated: 18 March 2021

-This is a freeview 'at a glance' guide to the taxation of savings income.
+This is a freeview 'At a glance' guide to the taxation of savings income.

 At a glance

-- See company guide: Interest: paid to directors and individuals
+- See company guide: Interest paid to directors and individuals

-- See director guide: Interest relief: making a loan to a close company
+- See director guide: Interest relief: Making a loan to a close company

-- Savings income from qualifying ISAs is tax free.
+- Savings income from qualifying ISAs is tax-free.

-The Starting rate band (SRB)
+The Starting Rate Band (SRB)

-- The basic idea is that when savings income falls in the 0% savings band, it is taxable at the savings rate (0%), subject to your other income.
+When savings income falls in the £5,000 SRB, it is taxable at the savings rate (0%).

 The Personal Savings Allowance (PSA)